 Faculty Based Partnerships

-Our aim is to build up expertise about each of the faculties and schools so when a student visits us, we are able to understand the intricacies of their programme.
+Our aim is to build up expertise in each of the faculties and schools so when a student visits us, we are able to understand the intricacies of their programme.
 Where possible we will match up a student with the relevant Student Adviser and we meet as a team on a regular basis for the purposes of knowledge sharing.
-Below you will find the name of the Student Adviser linked to your faculty, if you wish to make an appointment directly.
+Below you will find the name of the Student Adviser linked to your faculty if you wish to make an appointment directly.